sagemath/trac_to_gh/Issue 1982.md

 # Issue 1982: [with patch that needs to be integrated into spkg] workaround the billions of problems with matplotlib and locales on _real world_ computers

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1982

 Original creator: was